Ahmedh12/SLAM_Summit_XL/README.md

-# CMPN462 Cognitive Robotics Term Project
+# CMPN462 Cognitive Robotics Project

 ## How to Run the Project
 - first Run Gazebo and Rviz